 With a competitive, sometimes combative, spirit and a devastating split-fingered fastball, Jack Morris became the pitcher of the 1980s and continued his dominance into the early 1990s.
 His 162 victories in the 1980s were 22 more than those of runner-up Dave Stieb of Toronto.

 Four times Morris was a member of a world championship team, including a one-year stint in his home state, pitching a 10-inning shutout in the final game of the 1991 World Series for the Minnesota Twins.
-He finished his career with 254 wins.
+He finished his career with 254 wins and was elected to the Baseball Hall of Fame by the Modern Era Committee as part of the Class of 2018.

 John Scott Morris was born on May 16, 1955, in St. Paul, Minnesota, and grew up watching the Minnesota Twins at Metropolitan Stadium in suburban Bloomington.
 He also remembered a television being wheeled into his grade-school classroom so they could watch the 1965 World Series, which the Twins lost in seven games to the Los Angeles Dodgers.